dinatamas/pinq/README.md

     * https://stackoverflow.com/questions/514068/extension-methods-in-python
     * These can't be used for builtins, but can be used to enable other users to add specific functionality (optimisations) for their specific types for LINQ.
+* Handle infinite iterables (many methods will hit an infinite loop!)

 References
 ==========